circleci/circleci-docs/jekyll/_cci2/local-jobs.md

 ```

 ## Updating

 The CLI tool automatically checks for updates and will prompt you if one is available.

-For a more detailed guide on how to use the CircleCI CLI, check out [Parallelism for Faster Jobs]({{ site.baseurl }}/2.0/parallelism-faster-jobs).
+## Using the CircleCI CLI non-locally

+The CircleCI CLI is available in all CircleCI environments.
+For example, check out [Parallelism for Faster Jobs]({{ site.baseurl }}/2.0/parallelism-faster-jobs) to see how you use the tool to manage paralellism in a remoted hosted environment.